-“Nope,” I replied, to which she was quick to respond, “Good!
+She was quick to respond with some words of warning, “Good!
 Don’t do it, it’s the worst!”

 While I haven’t gone through the experience of being a “repat” myself, over the years I’ve worked with a number of clients to help support them during their own transition back home after living abroad.
 Although it’s nearly impossible to avoid all of the hiccups of repatriation, there are a few things you can do to try and make your own adjustment to life in your home country is as smooth as possible: